 Understanding the concept of "soft skills" together with identifying the most influential authors and models is an important first step prior to identifying them in a company and training setting, more specifically in a training setting relying on performing the profession of pharmacists.
 The notion of soft skills often tends not to be defined by what it means, but rather by what it does not mean: soft skills are positioned as the opposite of hard skills, which are defined as the technical ability and the factual knowledge needed to do a job (Klaus, 2008).
-Other authors avoided giving a clear definition of "soft skills" by providing examples (Balcar, 2014), (Rajabi, et al., 2013).
+Other authors avoided giving a clear definition of "soft skills" by providing examples (Balcar, 2014), .
 Muir makes an actual transition to defining the term actively by stating that soft skills are "attitudes and behaviours displayed in interactions among individuals that affect outcomes of such encounters" quoted in (Myers & Larson, 2005).
+(Schulz, 2008) To be successful in this tough environment, candidates for jobs have to bring along a "competitive edge" that distinguishes them from other candidates with similar qualifications and comparable evaluation results (Schulz, 2008).